| Louisiana Division New Orleans Public Library |

-The Louisiana Division is located on the third floor of the Main Library.
+The Louisiana Division/City Archives is located on the third floor of the Main Library.

 The Division collects, through purchase and gift, resources relating to the study of Louisiana